Adidas sale: Take up to 30% off Adidas activewear on Amazon

 Adidas Men’s 25/7 Rise Up N Run Parley Tee ($33.70, originally $45; amazon.com)

-Made from recycled materials, this breezy T-shirt is ready to go any hour of the day, thanks to its reflectivity for heading out in the evenings and Climacool construction to keep you cool and dry.
+Made from recycled materials, this breezy T-shirt is ready to go any hour of the day, thanks to its reflectivity for heading out in the evenings and its Climacool construction to keep you cool and dry.

 Adidas Mens Heat.RDY Shorts ($25.20, originally $50; amazon.com)